 My weekday mornings, of course, are a bit more hectic.
 And when June hits and the windows usher in that cool, dry early summer morning air, it’s ALWAYS iced coffee in my tumbler on the way to work.
 However, it wasn’t until this summer that cold brew finally took hold of me.

-Enter this toasted coconut coffee syrup: the perfect cold brew or iced coffee sweetener.
+Enter this toasted coconut coffee syrup: the perfect cold brew, iced coffee, iced latte, or hot latte sweetener.
 Simply made, it’s toasted unsweetened coconut steeped in hot simple syrup and then strained to leave a smoothly flavored coffee syrup.
 After it’s chilled and poured into a cup of cold brew, my commute doesn’t seem so bad.

 The flavored coffee offered by my favorite bagel shop in New Haven inspired this creation but there’s no comparison here.
 No preservatives or artificial flavors in this coconut syrup – just a hint of coconut in my now favorite cup of cold brew.